 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the Account and the administration of the Account shall for the purposes of section 52 of the Financial Management Act 2006 be regarded as a service of the Department.

 [Section 10 amended by No. 28 of 2006 s.
-227; No. 77 of 2006 s.
-17.]
+227; No. 77 of 2006 Sch.
+1 cl.
+69(5).]

 Part 3 — Voluntary fisheries adjustment schemes